ThomasLaPiana/gameslog-rs/README.md

 * `cargo check` - Runs basic static analysis without the overhead of building
 * `cargo build` - Checks and builds the crate
 * `cargo test` - Runs unit and integration tests.
 This also compiles the crate.
+* `cargo fmt` - Runs unit and integration tests.
+This also compiles the crate.
 * `cargo run` - Runs the application (the CLI in this case)

 Additionally there is a helpful utility called `cargo-watch` that will automatically run a certain command when file changes are detected.
 It can be installed and invoked like so: